 - Hold a doctoral degree (including but not limited to MD, DO, PharmD, or PhD)

-- Be enrolled in an oncology fellowship training program or equivalent training program at the time of abstract submission
+- Be enrolled in an oncology fellowship training program, a radiation oncology residency program, or an equivalent oncology training program at the time of abstract submission

 - Work in an oncology laboratory or clinical research setting

-- Provide a letter of support from his or her Training Program Director, indicating eligibility for the award
+- Provide a letter of support from their training program director, indicating eligibility for the award

 Special Merit Awards